CycodeLabs/gh-injection-vuln-demo/README.md

 sudo docker run -v /home/runner/work/_temp:/app/monitored cycodelabs/actionmonitor -u <LAB_URL>
 ```

-This script is using another tool we developed - [gh-action-shell-monitor](https://github.com/CycodeLabs/gh-action-shell-monitor).
-This tool listens for any shell files modified in specified directory, and sends them to a designated server.
+This script uses another tool we developed - [gh-action-shell-monitor](https://github.com/CycodeLabs/gh-action-shell-monitor).
+This tool listens for any shell files modified in the specified directory and sends them to a designated server.
-The result would be receiving the complete script on our lab server, together with `BOT_TOKEN`.
+The result would be receiving the complete script on our lab server and `BOT_TOKEN`.

 ### Demo 2 - Committing to the repository

-We can use simple git commands, and commit a "malicious" file into the repository during the build process.
+We can use simple git commands and commit a "malicious" file into the repository during the build process.

 The issue title for the demo: